-Section R310.2.3.1 Ladder and steps.
-Window wells with a vertical depth greater than 44 inches (1118 mm) 48 inches shall be equipped with a permanently affixed ladder or steps usable with the window in the fully open position.
-Ladders or steps required by this section shall not be required to comply with Sections R311.7 and R311.8.
-Ladders or rungs shall have an inside width of not less than 12 inches (305 mm), shall project not less than 3 inches (76 mm) from the wall and shall be spaced not more than 18 inches (457 mm) on center vertically for the full height of the window well.
+R310.4.2.1 Ladder and steps.
+Area wells with a vertical depth greater than 44 inches (1118 mm) 48 inches shall be equipped with an approved, permanently affixed ladder or steps.
+The ladder or steps shall not be obstructed by the emergency escape and rescue opening where the window or door is in the open position.
+Ladders or steps required by this section shall not be required to comply with Sections R311.7.

-Section R310.2.4 Emergency escape windows under decks and porches.
-Emergency escape and rescue openings installed under decks and porches shall be fully openable and provide a path not less than 36 inches (914 mm) 80 inches in height to a yard or court.
+R310.2.4 Emergency escape windows under decks and porches.
+Emergency escape and rescue openings installed under decks, and porches and cantilevers shall be fully openable and provide a path not less than 36 inches (914 mm) 80 inches in height and 36 inches (914 mm) in width to a yard or court.